Zeus-Moose/Zeus-Moose.github.io/content/privacy.md

 ### What information do you collect?

 We do not collect any personally identifiable information.
 We collect anonymised IP addresses, date & time, basic browser information, and similar information when you use our website.
+And some of our service providers may also collect similar information (see below).

 ### What do we use your information for?

 Any of the information we collect from you will be used to improve our website (we continually strive to improve our website offerings based on the information and feedback we receive from you).

-### Do we use cookies?

-No, we do not use cookies.

 ### Do we disclose any information to outside parties?